A way of seeing hope I didn’t plan to write — and why it changes how you think about it

 This is the walk — the practice, the showing up.

 Self-discipline gets a bad reputation.
 It sounds punishing, restrictive, joyless.
-But I’ve come to think of it differently — as the most generous thing you can do for your future self.
+I’ve come to think of it differently as the most generous thing you can do for your future self.

 Every morning, I get up before I want to.
-Every workout I show up for, when part of me would rather not.
-Every meal I have with intention instead of convenience.
-Every time I choose what I’m building over what would be easy — that’s self-discipline, and it doesn’t feel like deprivation.
-It feels like loyalty to the person I decided to become on the day I chose to pursue better health.
+Every workout I show up for when part of me would rather not.
+Every meal I enjoy with intention instead of convenience.
+Every time I choose what I’m building over what would be easy, I practice self-discipline.
+It doesn’t feel like deprivation.
+It feels like loyalty to the person I decided to become.

 Here’s the other thing about self-discipline — it’s personal.
 What discipline looks like for your journey won’t look like mine.
-For someone rebuilding after loss, discipline is getting out of bed and going outside.
-For someone in recovery, it is making the call.
-For someone caring for a sick parent, it is five minutes a day that are only theirs.
+For someone rebuilding after loss, discipline might be getting out of bed and going outside.
+For someone in recovery, it might be making the call.
+For someone caring for a sick parent, it might be five minutes a day that belongs only to them.

-The form changes, but the function is the same.
-You show up for the thing that matters consistently, even when you don’t feel like it — especially when you don’t feel like it.
+The form changes but the function is the same.
+You show up consistently for what matters.
+You do this even when you don’t feel like it, especially during those times.

 This is the part that makes hope different from optimism.